Triggers

 | trigger_type | deal_stage_changed |

-| Fires when | A deal is moved to the specified stage (via drag-and-drop on the Kanban board or manual edit) |
+| Fires when | A deal is moved to a matching stage (via drag-and-drop on the Kanban board or manual edit) |

 | Called from | Deal update server actions |